syseleven/grav-docs-metakube/pages/03.addons/03.metakube-monitoring/default.en.md

 ### Configuring where Alertmanager should send alerts

-You can configure where Alertmanager should send alerts with YAML in the "Config" field when installing or configuring the Addon.
+You can configure where Alertmanager should send alerts with YAML in the "Config" field when installing or configuring the Add-On.
 For more information on configuring Alertmanager rules see [Alertmanager Configuration](https://prometheus.io/docs/alerting/configuration/#configuration-file).

 For example this config would send every alert to an email address and a slack channel: